ry167/paddle-woo-tweaks/README.txt

 Tweaks to the WooCommerce Paddle Gateway plugin including country and post code support and adding a small tax disclaimer to the checkout.

+If you want to know about plugin updates, please Watch the repository on Github: https://github.com/ry167/paddle-woo-tweaks

 == Installation ==

 1. In `wp-smartpay-woo/includes/gateways/paddle/paddle.php` add the following to the `_create_paylink` function below the `$pay_link_data` variable in the `'oneoff' == $type` if statement (line 1502 @ v1.2.3):
   $pay_link_data = apply_filters('smartpay_paddle_oneoff_paylink_data', $pay_link_data, $order);
+2. Because of the above change, I recommend renaming the plugin by editing `wp-smartpay-woo.php` and changing line 6 to be `* Plugin Name: WooCommerce Paddle Gateway (WITH MODIFICATIONS - CHECK BEFORE UPDATE)`
-2. Upload the zip file to your site.
+3. Upload the zip file to your site.
-3. Activate the plugin.
+4. Activate the plugin.

 == Frequently Asked Questions ==